-“I really wasn’t a good mom the past few days,” she told an Abilene police detective on Aug.
-26, 2012, the day police found Tamryn dead at the family home.
+“I really wasn’t a good mom the past few days,” she told police Detective Eric Vickers on Aug.
+26, 2012, the day police found her daughter Tamryn dead at the family home.
 “I’ve been honest even though it makes me look horrible.”

-“I don’t want you to take them away because I was lazy,” Klapheke told the detective.
+“I don’t want you to take them away because I was lazy,” Klapheke told Vickers.